dxdxdt/proone/doc/htbt.md

 Only public DNS servers which support DNS over TLS are used to counter lawful interception.
-The rationale behind this is that the DNS protocol is not encrypted and ISPs or law enforcfements can easily filter out TXT REC CNC traffic simply by doing plain-text string search.
+The rationale behind this is that the DNS protocol is not encrypted and ISPs or law enforcements can easily filter out TXT REC CNC traffic simply by doing plain-text string search.
 Proone queries public DNS servers directly rather than using system functions.
 This eliminates the chance of ISP DNS servers giving false results.
 Using public DNS servers is also